 Today I'm going to talk about six tips for building marriage teamwork.
-If we really search our heart of hearts, I think a lot of us would agree that a top goal, if not the ultimate goal for marriage, is to develop a sense of teamwork.
-That's why we get married, because we want a partner, but we're not very good at being partners with our partner.
+If we search our heart of hearts, a lot of us would agree that a top goal, if not the ultimate goal for marriage, is to develop a sense of teamwork.
+That's why we got married, to have a partner.
+However, we're not very good at being partners with our partner.
 A lot of us need help on how to become good partners.
 What does that look like?
 What pulls us apart?
-So I'm going to go through some tips to consider on building a sense of teamwork in your marriage.
+So, I'm going to go through several tips to consider on building a sense of teamwork in your marriage.
 But first, let's define our terms.